Yerdaulet-zh/Citix/README.md

 In general, we cannot blindly submit a certain prompt and wait for the “desired” result; of course, we will need to change some parts of the generated image, add some objects, and try to regenerate according to the prompt.

-I decided to write certain pre-prepared routines for holidays, so that when the script is launched, asynchronously sends requests to the server, and saves the resulting images in a folder called “generated”, this folder is automatically created if the node does not have one.
+I decided to write certain pre-prepared routines for holidays and one prompt related to the modern house, so that when the script is launched, asynchronously sends requests to the server, and saves the resulting images in a folder called “generated” This folder is automatically created if the node does not have one.

 It is very important to understand and follow the trend (this does not need to be observed in all cases, but mostly yes).